Order, optics, association, and the practical language of public composure.

 A Few Dependable Places to Start

-Not every corner of the internet is worth carrying around in public.
-Some sites are useful, some are unserious, and some are only loud.
-This page keeps a cleaner selection: institutions, publications, and a few places that help keep the signal pointed in the right direction.
+Not every corner of the internet deserves a permanent place in a browser.
+Some sites are useful, some are frantic, and some are only decorative.
+This page keeps a cleaner shelf: reference reading, institutions, presentation guides, and a few places that reward structure, polish, and steady habits.

 A links page is not random decoration.
 It is a public record of where a person keeps returning.